 \section{Previous Work}

-The possible applications of semiparametrics in machine learning are broad and under-explored, but IFs in particular have only seen sporadic application in explainability for computer vision \cite{Koh2017} and NLP \cite{Han2020} models, causal model selection \cite{Alaa2019b} and uncertainty quantification for deep learning \cite{Alaa2020}.
-Outside of machine learning, in particular in the fields of epidemiology and econometrics, semiparametric methods are becoming more popular, and include targeted learning \cite{vanderLaan2011} and double machine learning \cite{Chernozhukov2018}.
-In statistics, alternatives have been developed which include doubly robust conditional ATE estimation \cite{Kennedy2020} and IF-learning \cite{Curth2021}.
+The possible applications of semiparametrics in machine learning are broad but under-explored, and IFs in particular have only seen sporadic application in explainable machine learning \citep{Koh2017, Sani2020b}, natural language processing \citep{Han2020} models, causal model selection \citep{Alaa2019b} and uncertainty quantification for deep learning \citep{Alaa2020}.
+Outside of machine learning, in particular in the fields of epidemiology and econometrics, semiparametric methods are becoming more popular, and include targeted learning \citep{vanderLaan2011} and the well-known double machine learning approach by \citet{Chernozhukov2018}.
+In statistics, alternatives have been developed which include doubly robust conditional ATE estimation \citep{Kennedy2020} and IF-learning \citep{Curth2021}.

-However, within the field representing the confluence of causal inference and machine learning, the focus seems to have been on the development of NN methods (see CEVAE \cite{Louizos2017b}, CFR-Net \cite{Shalit2017}, GANITE \cite{YOON2018}, Intact-VAE \cite{Wu2021} etc.), without a consideration for statistical inference or semiparametric theory \cite{Curth2021b, Curth2021c}.
-Indeed, to the best of our knowledge, the application of semiparametric theory to debias NNs has only be used twice in the field representing the confluence of machine learning and causal inference.
+However, within the field representing the confluence of causal inference and machine learning, the focus seems to have been on the development of NN methods (see CEVAE \citep{Louizos2017b}, CFR-Net \citep{Shalit2017}, GANITE \citep{YOON2018}, Intact-VAE \citep{Wu2021} etc.), without a consideration for statistical inference or semiparametric theory, and this gap has been noted by \citet{Curth2021b} and \citet{Curth2021c}.
+Indeed, to the best of our knowledge, the application of semiparametric theory to debias neural network-based estimators has only be used three times in the field representing the confluence of machine learning and causal inference.